 The World Showcase highlights the beauty and culture of eleven different countries allowing guests to fall in love with the cultures without ever needing a passport.

-The most common question I get asked is – Is Epcot fun for kids?
+The most common question I get asked is – Are there things to do at Epcot with kids?

 The answer is yes!!
 Let your kids guide the way with their curiosity and excitement, as you explore the different areas of the World Showcase.